Learn All About Centipedes: What Attracts Them and How to Get Rid of Them

 Outside, centipedes may live in your firewood supply and hitchhike a ride into your home when you bring wood inside for your wood stove or chimney.

-Rocky crevices near your home also attract centipedes, and once living in those rocks, they can crawl through cracks in your home’s foundation.
+Rocky crevices near your home also invite centipedes, and once living in those rocks, they can crawl in through cracks in your home’s foundation.

 If you have a dead, rotten tree near your home or a tree with thick, grooved bark, that can also bring them near the house and lead to an infestation.